 The French call this pastry pâte sucrée, as it is mostly used for fruit tarts, just like in my apricot streusel tart, sour cherry ricotta tart or my cherry Bakewell tart recipe.
 The dough is actually also great for making biscuits, similar to sable biscuits or shortbread.

-- Diet: this recipe is nut-free, check out my gluten-free option in the variations section.
+- FREE FROM: this recipe is nut-free, check out my gluten-free option in the substitutions section.

-- Taste and texture: light, buttery, crispy sweet crust.
+- TASTE & TEXTURE: light, buttery, crispy sweet crust.

 For this recipe all you need are these ingredients: